intro(2) 맨 페이지 - 윈디하나의 솔라나라

 It occurs when an attempt is made to stop RFS

-while resources are still mounted by remote
+while resources are still mounted by remote ma‐

-machines, or when a resource is readvertised
+chines, or when a resource is readvertised with

-remote machine with the resource currently
+chine with the resource currently mounted.

 70 ECOMM Communication error on send